NocheVolta/FramerBottomSheet/README.md

 ### Default States

 Each vertical panel has 4 default states.
 You can overwrite them by passing a numeric value.
 This number is the percentage of the screen that the panel will cover.
-For example, setting `middleHeight: 50` make the panel cover half of the screen.
+For example, setting `middle: 50` make the panel cover half of the screen.

 | State name |   Property   | Default value | Description                    |
 | :--------: | :----------: | :-----------: | ------------------------------ |